selfdefined/web-app/11ty/definitions/semitic.md

 speech: adjective
 ---

-1. Related to languages, races, and culture of people who live or come from across part of western Asia and northern Africa.
-There are included Arabic, Hebrew, Aramaic and Amharic.
+related to languages, races, and culture of people who live or come from across part of western Asia and northern Africa, which include Arabic, Hebrew, Aramaic, and Amharic.
-2. Mainly referred to as Arabic and Hebrew.

 ## Sources